WapWapG/PacOS/README.md

 So now funcion print dont work on core so you can understand this work if the screen just work.
 I am replace init video to core.

-I am soon add script to linux to load my os to usb-flash
+I am and add a script to load bins to flash.
+Important Loadtousb need to was in one director with bins!